vininandu/gatling-mqtt/README.md

 # Gatling-MQTT

-This is improved version of an unofficial [Gatling](http://gatling.io/) stress test plugin for [MQTT](http://mqtt.org/).
+This is an extension version of an unofficial [Gatling](http://gatling.io/) stress test plugin for [MQTT](http://mqtt.org/).

-Plugin improved to be able to provide next flow: connect -> publish -> publish -> publish -> ... -> publish -> publish -> disconnect
+Plugin improved to be able to provide next scenario:

+connect -> publish -> publish -> publish -> ... -> publish -> publish -> disconnect

-The origin plugin has next flow: connect -> publish -> disconnect -> connect -> publish -> disconnect -> ... -> connect -> publish -> disconnect
+The origin plugin has the only possible scenario option:

+connect -> publish -> disconnect -> connect -> publish -> disconnect -> ... -> connect -> publish -> disconnect

+Additionally this extended version doesn't take into account connect and disconnect actions while performance report generation.

 ## Usage